RichardBKeck/DATA310-Project-2/README.md

   return R2test_avg, degree_value, a_value
   ```
-  The user of this function determines the following imports:
+  The inputs variables are:
-  - The desired model
+  - model: The desired model (Ridge, Lasso, or ElasticNet)
-  - The X data
+  - X: The X data (array)
-  - The y data
+  - y: The y data (array)
-  - The number of splits in the K-Fold
+  - k: The number of splits in the K-Fold (integer)
-  - The polynomial degrees to test
+  - degrees: The polynomial degrees to test (integer)
-  - The minimum alpha value to test
+  - a_start: The minimum alpha value to test (float or integer)
-  - The maximum alpha value to test
+  - a_end: The maximum alpha value to test (float or integer > a_start)
-  - The number of alpha values to test
+  - a_tests: The number of alpha values to test (Non-negative float or integer)
-  -
+  - random_state: The random state you want to use (default = 123)

+  The output variables are:
+  - R2test_avg: An array made of R2 scores on the testing data
+  - degree_value: An array made of the degree to match the ouput variable R2test_avg
+  - a_value: An array made of the alpha value to match the output variable R2test_avg

  For the purposes of this project, the model types, data, number of K-Folds and a range of polynomial degrees to test were given.
 The alpha values were not.

  ## Identifying Optimal Alpha Ranges
  It is worth noting that Lasso, Ridge, and Elastic Net do not necisarially have to use the same alpha values.
-I used coefficient paths to estimate what a candidate Alpha range would be.
-This approach produced three coefficient paths.
+I used coefficient paths to estimate what a candidate alpha range would be.

   ### Ridge Regression
   ![image](https://user-images.githubusercontent.com/109169036/179863646-94f1f394-0210-4895-a6f5-f99d2c84b4fd.png)
   ### Lasso Regression